If a campaign does not hit its goal, what happens next depends on if the campaign is a Keep-it-all or an All-or-nothing type.

 For Keep-it-all campaigns

-NOTE: If there is NO goal, the campaign owner has chosen to hide this information.
+NOTE: If there is no goal, the campaign owner has chosen to hide this information.
 You can inquire with the campaign owner or contact us if you have trouble finding the campaign type.